Who We Are

 It would appear that the name Kombucha came from Japan in around 415 AD.
 A Korean physician called Kombu or Kambu treated the Emperor Inyko with the tea and it took his name, “Kombu” and “cha” meaning tea.
 Russia has a long tradition of using a healing drink called “Tea Kvass” made from a “Japanese Mushroom”.

 The most likely origins of Kombucha Tea are indeed founded in the roots of China, known for it’s great historical connections with tea.
 There are written records from 220 BCE during the Qin Dynasty (Tsin Dynasty) where it is referred to as the Elixir Of Life and also the Tea Of Immortality apparently.
 Many believe that the warriors of these kingdoms would have been sent off to war carrying amongst their weapons, a hip flask of this naturally carbonated, fermented, sweetened tea to keep them fit and strong for battle.
+I mean, no idea why, seems bonkers to even think they valued it at all, right?

 Learn more about our partners at Atlas Biomed and our partnership team here.